 The D.A.D.® is an exceptionally practical, safe and uniquely effective non-lethal means of personal protection that has the capability, if used properly, to save many lives, prevent many rapes and stop many assaults.
 TigerLights have proven, in law enforcement studies, to do it more effectively than any other non-lethal weapon.

-The difference is that a person is more likely to be willing to hold a D.A.D.® in their hand when walking to their car than they would a gun, knife or even can of pepper spray, because the D.A.D. does not appear to be a weapon, and the D.A.D. has the added advantage of a sophisticated Bluetooth/GPS Crowd Alert capability to summon help much more quickly when in distress.
+The difference is that a person is more likely to be willing to hold a D.A.D.® in their hand when walking to their car than they would a gun, knife or even can of pepper spray, because the D.A.D. does not appear to be a self defense device or weapon.
+The D.A.D. also has the added advantage of a sophisticated Bluetooth/GPS Crowd Alert capability to summon help much more quickly when in distress.

 Have a great day!
 Stay safe.